Video Israel strikes Syrian military headquarters, IDF says

 Pentagon pulling half of the National Guard deployed to support ICE in LAJul 15, 2025

-Police release new statement in search for suspect in Maine paddleboarder killing2 hours ago
+Police release new statement in search for suspect in Maine paddleboarder killingJul 16, 2025

-Soccer star Savy King speaks out after heart health emergency2 hours ago
+Soccer star Savy King speaks out after heart health emergencyJul 16, 2025

-Special election primary in Arizona is latest clash in Democrats' generational fight2 hours ago
+Special election primary in Arizona is latest clash in Democrats' generational fightJul 16, 2025

 Prince Harry continues fight against landminesJul 16, 2025